lqhuang/typed-settings/docs/getting-started.rst

 Settings are defined as `attrs classes`_.
 You can either use the decorators provided by attrs or the :func:`settings` decorator that comes with Typed Settings.
-This decorator is an alias to :func:`attr.frozen()`, but it additionally defines an auto-converter for option values:
+This decorator is an alias to :func:`attr.define()`, but it additionally defines an auto-converter for option values:

 .. code-block:: python